Violin and Viola Private Lessons

 By asking questions like above, students start to think about how exactly they are playing every passage, instead of just trying to get the notes and rhythms correctly with some sort of immature musicality thrown in.
 By repeating this thought process week after week, students will eventually learn how to think in a critical and academic manner when they approach a piece of music.
 This leads students to developing good practice habits and well-structured, intelligent musical decisions.
 Students will learn how to practice efficiently to accomplish their goals.

-Requirements to be in my studio are quite simple.
+Requirements to be in my studio are as follows.

 - Students must take lessons seriously.